ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * **Level 5:** All MUST and SHOULD requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**.
 * **Level 6:** All MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**.

-Note that BPI Integration requirements in section [5.5.4 Bi- and Multi-directional and Mono-directional BPI Interoperability Services](#554-bi--and-multi-directional-and-mono-directional-bpi-interoperability-services) and section [5.6 Standardized Set of BPI Interoperability APIs](#56-standardized-set-of-bpi-interoperability-apis) are not mandatory for meeting conformance until there are at least two implementations conformant to this standards' requirements at least at Level 1.
+Note that BPI Integration requirements in section [5.5.4 Bi- and Multi-directional and Mono-directional BPI Interoperability Services](#554-bi--and-multi-directional-and-mono-directional-bpi-interoperability-services) and section [5.6 Standardized Set of BPI Interoperability APIs](#56-standardized-set-of-bpi-interoperability-apis) are not mandatory for meeting conformance until there are at least two implementations conformant to Level 1 of this standards' requirements.

 -------